isabella-sandoval/stagelite/README.md

 * Users can create, edit and manage their events.
 * Createres can search events by genre and once logged in the user can buy tickets to other users events.

+### Dynamic Nav-bar
+  * The nav bar changes depending on if a user a logged in or not.
+  * The nav-bar is located in a seperate component to keep the code clean and organized.
 ---